German-Cobian/New-York-Times-Page-Clone/README.md

 To get a local copy up and running follow these simple example steps.

-* Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/New-York-Times-Page-Clone.git`
+* Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/New-York-Times-Page-Clone.git~
 * `cd` into the `New-York-Times-Page-Clone` folder you just cloned
+* Using your web browser's navigation bar, go to the project's directory and then select the file `index.html` to see the survey form displayed.

 ## Authors